Last updated January 18, 2019

 Changes to the 185th Street Corridor will happen incrementally over time.
 Currently, there is no designated funding for City capital improvements to the Corridor.
 However, the Corridor Strategy process will culminate in a plan that will guide how future public and private projects contribute to a cohesive corridor vision.
 Identifying possible small “quick win” projects and funding strategies will also be a part of this process.

-The City has been preparing for many years for the scheduled opening of the Shoreline North/185th Station in 2024.
+The City has been preparing for many years for the scheduled opening of the light rail Shoreline North/185th Station in 2024.
 Between 2013 and 2015, the City engaged the community in the development of the 185th Street Station Subarea Plan.
 In March 2015, Shoreline’s City Council approved zoning updates for the 185th Street Station Subarea.

 Now, the City is undertaking the 185th Street Multimodal Corridor Strategy (185th MCS) to engage the community in the creation of a vision for the 185th Street Corridor.